jupyterlite/xeus-python-kernel/docs/configuration.md

       - pattern: '**/static/html/*.html'
 ```

-This example defines a set of custom rules for the `xarray` package package to make sure it includes static files so they are available from the kernel.
+This example defines a set of custom rules for the `xarray` package to make sure it includes some static files that should be available from the kernel.

 You can use this file when building JupyterLite: